Las Vegas (TV series): Television ratings

 Originally, Las Vegas was not expected to succeed.
 However, it proved to be a ratings success in its first season, despite competition from Monday Night Football, Everybody Loves Raymond, Joe Millionaire, Skin, and My Big Fat Obnoxious Fiance.
 Ratings dropped after the series moved to Friday nights in 2006, with episodes averaging less than 9 million viewers.
 Caan said that the move to Fridays was "like a death sentence."

-As of early 2008, the series aired in multiple counties.
+As of early 2008, the series aired in multiple countries.
 It was popular among viewers in Australia, France, and Spain, but received limited viewership in Germany.

 Below is a table of Las Vegas seasonal rankings in the U.S. television market, based on average total viewers per episode.
 Each U.S. network television season starts in September and ends in late May, which coincides with the completion of May sweeps.

 Other media

 Las Vegas had several crossover episodes with the NBC series Crossing Jordan, starting in the second season.
 A total of eight crossover episodes were produced between the two shows.

 The Montecito has appeared in several other shows — Heroes, Knight Rider, Medium, Monk, and Passions — when characters from those shows visited Las Vegas.
 Of these, only the daytime soap Passions included Las Vegas characters in cameo roles: Nikki Cox appeared as Mary Connell.

 The Las Vegas episode "The Story of Owe" mentions a Dunder-Mifflin convention, obliquely linking to The Office.

 In the episodes "Father of the Bride Redux" and "Died in Plain Sight", when Ed Deline travels to Morocco to find and relocate a former CIA asset, the false passport he uses is in the name of Alan Bourdillion Traherne.
 This is the name of the character he played in the 1966 film El Dorado.

 The Las Vegas tie-in novel High Stakes Game, by Jeff Mariotte, tells the tale of what could have occurred between the season-two finale and the season-three premiere when the casino was destroyed and rebuilt and the characters briefly went their separate ways.
 A second novel called Sleight of Hand, also by Mariotte, was launched in 2007.